yyang42/moulitest/README.md

 This repository contains tests of several projects done at 42.
-At the moment, the available tests are: libft, get_next_line
+At the moment, the available tests are:

+- libft (58 functions and 25+ other generic functions)
+- get_next_line (with handling of multiples file descriptors)

 Feedbacks and pull requests are welcome.
 You can also raise issues on github directly.